Outstanding driving dynamics.

 Even in purely electric operation, there are no extinguishing performance limitations compared to a conventional PANTHER in terms of pumping and throw distances.

-For extended runs or training operations, the integrated range extender (REX) also provides an onboard fallback level to supply additional energy to the vehicle from a diesel engine.
-The REX can provide more electrical energy to the system and boost performance.
+For extended runs or training operations, the integrated energy backup system (EBU) also provides an onboard fallback level to supply additional energy to the vehicle from a diesel engine.
+The EBU can provide more electrical energy to the system and boost performance.

 From 0% to 100% in about 45 minutes: The PANTHER electric can be charged with both direct and alternating current and has a maximum charging capacity of 250 to 300 kW (DC).
 Therefore, enough energy for a typical deployment involving high-speed travel and applying the extinguishing agent tank can be provided in about 20 minutes.